kirstin/kirstinheidler.co.uk/pages/privacy-policy.md

 Under the Privacy and Electronic Communications Regulations, we may send you marketing communications if you agreed to receive marketing communications and you have not opted out of receiving such communications since.

-You can unsubscribe at any time by emailing hello@kirstinheidler.co.uk or by following the unsubscribe links on our emails.
+You can unsubscribe at any time by emailing <a id="mailLink">hello[ät]kirstinheidler.co.uk</a> or by following the unsubscribe links on our emails.

 If you unsubscribe from receiving email marketing, this opt-out does not apply to personal data provided as a result of sessions you take with me.